 Background: In 1979 Matilde Zecca and Achille Mazzocchi, two wine lovers from Rome, bought the land and restructured the existing vines (“Azienda Agricola Palazzina”).
 In 1988 they planted 3 hectares of Sangiovese.
 In 1995 they launched their first wine (from the 1991 vintage) under the Le Macioche label.
 Matilde Zecca and Achille Mazzocchi’s children were not interested in taking over, so from 14th June 2015 Matilde Zecca and Achille Mazzocchi allowed new owners to take over, and officially sold to the new owners in September 2015.
 These new owners were called Stefano Brunetto, Massimo Bronzato and Riccardo Caliari.
 They were Veronese and had a consulting firm called Cloros working in the green energy sector.
 In 2017 however they sold the estate to Riccardo Cotarella, his brother Renzo Cotarella, and their respective families

-Staff: Maurizio Castelli consulted for the Mazzocchi family, and was retained (from 2015) by Brunetto et al, but naturally was not retained by the Cotarella family.
+Staff: Maurizio Castelli consulted for the Mazzocchi family, and was retained (from 2015) by Brunetto et al, but naturally was not retained by the Cotarella who are also consultants.

 Estate vineyards: The estate is located at Loc La Palazzina on the SP55 between Montalcino and Castelnuovo dell’Abate.
 6ha of land, of which in 2012 there were 3ha of Sangiovese (guyot) for Brunello, 0.4ha of IGT red plus 2 ha (5 acres) suitable for planting.
 Also 1ha of olives (see below).
 Around 15,000 bottles of wine.
 450 metres (1,476 feet).
 The soil is galestro–schist–clay (but not red clay) and alberese.
 Four sites on each corner of the estate.
 Maurizio Castelli told me on Sunday 28th Sept 2014 that the exisiting vineyard was all south-facing and a wind tunnel which gets hot air from Sant’Antimo and cold air from Montalcino.
 This creates high thermic variation which gives the wines their perfume.